sathish-t/nanopore-mod-course/materials/compare-modification-detection.md

 bedtools bamtobed -i $input_mod_bam # inspect alignment coordinates
 ```

-## Perform quality control with pycoQC
+## (optional) Perform quality control with pycoQC

 Like in a previous [session]({{ site.baseurl }}/materials/sequence-align-pycoqc)
 on yeast, if we run quality control on the ten-read alignment file we have
 been making, we will get warnings and poor statistics.
-Due to the sensitive nature of human data, we are unable to store and
-provide you with a sizeable subset of the Cliveome dataset using
-which we can run pycoQC.
-So, we have run pycoQC ourselves and give you the resultant reports.
+So, we have run pycoQC ourselves on the entire Cliveome dataset
+and have given you the resultant reports.
 Please go to the directory `~/nanomod_course_data/human` and open
 the `analysis.html` file and have a look.